 - To develop disease and risk modelling capacity based on existing and acquired data via EPAD Cohort and Trial activities informing scientific assessment in WP1 and trial design updates.

 - To build the interventional adaptive trial design and needed methodology, providing updates to the design, analysis of new interventions and of existing compounds.

-WP3 will create and maintain an EPAD Register, in the form of full “fingerprinting” of parent Cohorts (approximately 24,000 participants).
+Creates and maintains the EPAD register in the form of full “fingerprinting” of parent cohorts.

 - To provide the methods and tools to identify, characterise and select Parent Cohorts suitable for contributing to the EPAD Register.